Stronger Together Against COVID-19 In The land of Happiness

 Bhutanese shows solidarity under the dynamic leadership of King Jigme Kheser Namgyal Wangchuck and the Prime Minister Dr Lotay Tshering.

-On the morning of 6th of March, In the isolated kingdom of Bhutan reported the first case of coronavirus that tested positive from an American tourist travelling to Bhutan.
-The patient is a 76 years old man who entered the South Asian country on Match 2nd of this year and had previously been in India since Feb 18 with his 59-year-old partner.
+On the morning of 6 March, the isolated Kingdom of Bhutan reported the first case of coronavirus that tested positive from an American tourist travelling to Bhutan.
+The patient is a 76 years old man who entered the South Asian country on March 2nd 2020 and had previously been in India since Feb 18 with his 59-year-old partner.

-The news made people panic and angry that it was tourists who bought in the coronavirus to Bhutan.
-The government announced two weeks restriction on all the incoming tourists from immediate effect.
+The government announced two weeks restriction on all incoming tourists with immediate effect.
 Schools in Thimphu and Paro were shut down followed by schools in Wangdue Phodrang and Phuntsholing.

-Although in the initial quarantine period, the whole nation and its people have come together to fight against the Novel virus that first broke in Wuhan, China on the 31st of December 2019.
+Although in the initial quarantine period, the whole nation and its people have come together to fight against the novel coronavirus that first broke in Wuhan, China.

 1. Role of Leadership

-With the guidance from His Majesty, The King who graciously spent the day at the ministry detailed coordination and management of all the efforts are being carried out in response to detection of the first case of COVID-19 in-country.
+With the guidance from His Majesty, The King who graciously spent the day at the ministry, detailed coordination and management of all the efforts are being carried out in response to detection of the first case of COVID-19 in-country.
 Bhutanese offered heartfelt thanks to His Majesty for personally guiding and boosting the morale of frontline agencies involved in managing the situation.
-Prime Minster Loday Tshering has been tirelessly working around the clock despite the busy schedule.
-Such leaders of the country make people feel at ease and lead a normal life.
+Prime Minister Lotay Tshering has been tirelessly working around the clock despite the busy schedule.
+Such leaders of the country make people feel at ease to continue life as usual.

 2. Free Hand Sanitizers & Mask

-When the news broke of the virus, people panicked.
-Next, it was the pharmacy that saw a maximum number of customers in snakes of the queue.
-Later noon in few hours the demand and the supply of masks and sanitizers runs out of stock.
-To fulfil the need of people, the very next day Prime Minister along with Dessup volunteers started distributing Free Hand Sanitizers at core locations.
-For those people who didn’t have the containers, some officers volunteered to collect empty sanitizer containers and recycle.
+When the news of the virus broke out, people panicked.
+Next, it was the pharmacy that saw a maximum number of customers in the snaking queue.
+Later in the afternoon, demand and the supply of masks and sanitizers ran out of stock.
+To fulfil the need of people, the very next day, Prime Minister along with Dessuup volunteers started distributing free hand sanitisers at core locations.
+For those people who didn’t have any container, some officers volunteered to collect empty sanitizer containers and recycle.
 Moreover, few taxi drivers were spotted distributing masks to people in need for free.
-This Happens only in Bhutan, the Buddhist kingdom where compassion grows in every being.
+This happens only in Bhutan, the Buddhist kingdom where compassion is embedded into the Bhutanese lives.

-In coming weeks, they have plans to expand the service to other dzongkhags.
+In the coming weeks, they have plans to expand the service to other dzongkhags.